 - Acknowledging your flaws and areas of weakness

-- Accepting and appreciating your body––for how it looks, but also for how it serves you––physically, sexually, and every way
+- Accepting and appreciating your body––for how it looks, but also for how it serves you––physically, sexually, and any other way

 - A healthy, fulfilling sex life